 According to the U.S. Forest Service, there are approximately 177,100 acres of small diameter forest lands in Maryland as of 2018.
-The small diameter forest type can be defined as live trees 1.0 to 4.9 inches (2.5 - 12.5 cm) in diameter and can be considered early successional forest.
+The small diameter size class can be defined as live trees 1.0 to 4.9 inches (2.5 - 12.5 cm) in diameter successional and includes early forest.
 Examples of species with the greatest conservation need are the big brown bat, bobcat, golden-winged warbler, red-headed woodpecker, eastern box turtle, and Indian skipper, to name a few.
-More information can be found in the 2015 to 2025 Maryland State Wildlife Action Plan (SWAP) including a complete list of species (chapter 4) and conservation status for species of concern (chapter 3).
+More information can be found in the 2015 to 2025 Maryland State Wildlife Action Plan (SWAP) including a complete list of species